soham595/imgCompressor/README.md

 Better prediction to help doctors by using Machine Learning in various fields of Medical Science.

 Front-end libraries used:
-Bootstrap 4
+Bootstrap 4,
-Materialize
+Materialize,
-Vanilla JS
+Vanilla JS,
 jQuery

 Back-end: